Dallas Baker: Jacksonville Sharks

-Baker joined the Jacksonville Sharks of the Arena Football League in the early part of the 2010 season, making his AFL debut in the third game of the season against the Orlando Predators.
+Baker joined the Jacksonville Sharks of the Arena Football League (AFL) in the early part of the 2010 season, making his AFL debut in the third game of the season against the Orlando Predators.

-CFL
+Canadian Football League

-Baker signed with the Montreal Alouettes of the CFL on April 5, 2011.
+Baker signed with the Montreal Alouettes of the Canadian Football League on April 5, 2011.

 On August 8, 2011, he was traded to the Saskatchewan Roughriders for Luc Mullinder.

-Coaching
+Coaching career

-Baker was the Wide Receivers Coach at Warner University, a Christian college in Lake Wales, Florida.
+Baker was the wide receivers coach at Warner University, a Christian college in Lake Wales, Florida.

-On March 10, 2017, Baker accepted the position of Wide Receivers Coach at Marshall University in Huntington, WV.
+On March 10, 2017, Baker accepted the position of wide receivers coach at Marshall University in Huntington, WV.

-On May 15, 2021 Buffalo head coach Maurice Linguist hired Baker as Wide Receiver's Coach.
+On May 15, 2021 Buffalo head coach Maurice Linguist hired Baker as wide receivers coach.

 In January 2022, Baker was hired as the wide receivers coach by Dave Aranda at Baylor.

-Football family
+Personal life

 Baker is the nephew of Wes Chandler, who is a former All-American Gator wide receiver, NFL standout and professional football coach.
-Baker's younger brother Perry Baker is a professional rugby sevens player and represented the USA in the 2016 Olympics.
+Baker's younger brother Perry Baker is a former professional rugby sevens player and represented the USA in the 2016 and 2024 Olympics.